I started Larimeloom in 2007, I was right out of high school, trying to find my place in the world.

 Each garment that leaves my studio is individually made by the hands of a person through every single step of the process.
 From the design and pattern, draped and drafted by me and altered to suit each client’s proportions, through the cutting, and the careful stitching and finishing.

-Because each piece is made one at a time, there is lots of room for customisation, and incorporating personal touches in a design fits fluidly in the process.
+Because each piece is made one at a time, there is lots of room for customization, and incorporating personal touches in a design fits fluidly in the process.

 A handmade garment has a character no factory-sewn, mass produced item can have.
 It’s small irregularities, small careful stitches, the unique and slightly varying cut of every single one ensures an individuality and personality that reflects that of the maker, and that of the wearer.